-&lt;sup>2 This means that approximately 1.6 million women have experienced at least one incident of actual or threatened physical or sexual violence by an intimate partner (since the age of 15).
+This means that almost 1.5 million women have experienced at least one incident of actual or threatened physical or sexual violence by an intimate partner (since the age of 15).
 Note that this excludes broader forms of domestic abuse, such as emotional or spiritual abuse.

-&lt;sup>3 Domestic abuse is not restricted to any one demographic.
+Domestic abuse is not restricted to any one demographic.
 It occurs across ages, socioeconomic groups, cultures, races, and geographic regions.
 However, there are variations in occurrence.